 We know that if people feel connected to each other and the place where they live, they are generally happier and more likely to be active in their local community and to do things like volunteering and shopping locally.
-For these reasons, we want to foster a strong community spirit and a sense of pride in our area by bringing people together, connecting our communities, enabling people to get involved, to help and support one another, and will help do this through delivery of our Supporting Communities Strategy and Action Plan.
+For these reasons, we want to foster a strong community spirit and a sense of pride in our area by bringing people together, connecting our communities and enabling people to get involved so they can help and support one another.
+One of the main ways we will do this is through delivery of our Supporting Communities Strategy and Action Plan.

-Amongst many activities, we will, as part of this, work with schools and colleges to engage young people in local projects.
-We will similarly support local apprenticeships and volunteering opportunities and develop a youth forum, run by young people, for young people, to give them a voice and encourage their engagement with decision makers on local issues.
-We will of course also be supporting our local community and groups to get involved in the Queens Platinum Jubilee celebrations.
+Among many activities, we will work with schools and colleges to engage young people in local projects.
+We will also support local apprenticeships and volunteering opportunities and develop a youth forum, run by young people, to give them a voice and encourage them to engage with decision-makers on local issues.
+We will, of course, also be supporting our local community and groups to get involved in the Queen's Platinum Jubilee celebrations.